listeningwing/Treeit/README.md

 Compared Result Types
 ===========================
-a. "+": this file or folder does not exist in target folder.
+a. "+": this file or folder does not exist in target folder.<br>
-b. "-": this file or folder does not exist in source folder.
+b. "-": this file or folder does not exist in source folder.<br>
 c.
-"O": can't do an overwrite operation, the file was conflicted with target file or folder.
+"O": can't do an overwrite operation, the file was conflicted with target file or folder.<br>
 d.
-"M": this file was modified comparing with the target file.
+"M": this file was modified comparing with the target file.<br>
 e.
-"R": this file should be renamed, it's conflicted with target file that has different content.
+"R": this file should be renamed, it's conflicted with target file that has different content.<br>
 f.
-"D": duplicated file in source or target folder.
+"D": duplicated file in source or target folder.<br><br>

 Sample Scenario